WEDDING TIPPING GUIDE

 CATERING + BAR COMPANY

-There is most often a line for gratuity in your final invoice.
-If there isn’t one in there, it isn’t expected or required.
-We often see our clients providing a 15% tip on the food and/or beverage costs.
+There is most often a gratuity line on your final invoice.
+If there isn’t one, a tip isn’t expected or required.
+When clients do tip, we often see 15% of the food and/or beverage costs.

 Photographers and videographers

-It is recommended these days to tip photo or video teams -- whether or not they own the business.
-You can plan to tip owners or lead photographers/videographers around 5% of your package price.
+Tipping your photo and video teams is recommended these days—whether or not they own the business.
+Plan to tip owners or lead photographers and videographers around 5% of your package price.

 Hair & Makeup stylists